 ME - What it IS…

-To date there is no known specific medical diagnostic test to determine or confirm a correct diagnosis nor is there any specific treatment for this condition.
+To date there is no known and universally accepted, specific medical diagnostic test to determine or confirm a correct diagnosis nor is there any specific treatment for this condition.

-• Myalgic Encephalomyelitis (ME) is a severe systemic, acquired illness
+• Myalgic Encephalomyelitis (ME) is a severe, chronic, complex, systemic, acquired disease

 • Estimated to be 2* as common as MS and 3* times more prevalent than HIV/AIDS,

-• Clear clinical symptoms which manifest predominantly based on neurological, immunological and endocrinological dysfunction
+• Clear clinical symptoms which manifest predominantly based on neurological, immunological, autonomic, and endocrinological dysfunction

 • Multi-factorial pathogenesis with the hypothesis of initiation by a viral infection prominent.